Experience Transat

 Simply put, a Flemish carbonnade is a beer stew.
 Are you familiar with “boeuf bourguignon”?
 Well, carbonnade is a similar dish in which the meat is cooked in Belgian beer instead of Burgundy wine.
 It’s a hearty, gourmet dish, perfect for rainy days in Brussels.

-Au Vieux Bruxelles is a great place to enjoy carbonnade flamande and all the other classic Belgian dishes.
+Au Vieux Bruxelles is a great place to enjoy carbonnade flamande and all the other classics of Belgian cuisine.
 Opened in 1882, this restaurant is an institution and has changed very little since it opened.
 It’s like stepping back in time!

 Where to get Carbonnade Flamande in Brussels: